Bluesky Analytics: Track Followers & Engagement

 Here’s what you can do with Bluesky analytics:

-- Monitor Follower Growth: Track real-time follower gains/losses and historical trends (7, 30, or 90 days).
+• Monitor Follower Growth: Track follower gains, losses, and historical trends for the account you connect.

 Getting Started with TheBlue.social Analytics